Dyslexia Reading Training • NeuroBreath

 • Gamification increases engagement and practice time

 Remember: Dyslexia is not an intelligence issue—it's a different wiring of the brain.
 Many dyslexic individuals have exceptional strengths in creativity, problem-solving, and spatial reasoning.
 This program complements, but doesn't replace, professional support.
-For persistent difficulties, consult a reading specialist or educational psychologist.

 Expert Resources Referenced: